 Seldom do solutions exist that work to answer all our problems–but header bidding is pretty close.
-Header bidding is an advanced programmatic technique that simultaneously auctions off ad units to various ad networks.
-These providers offer access to an ample supply of advertisers since they work with various networks.
+Header bidding is an advanced programmatic technique that simultaneously auctions ad units to various ad networks.
+These providers offer access to an ample supply of advertisers since they work with multiple networks.
 So rather than looking for the best ad networks yourself, you can rest easy knowing they’ve done that for you.
-The increase in competition has reportedly increased publisher’s CPM’s by as much as 50%.
+The increase in competition has reportedly increased publishers’ CPMs by 50%.

 In addition to more demand partners, they often offer revenue-generating solutions that help with profit maximization.
-From assisting with page load speed to fully optimizing ad layout, header bidding certainly has its perks.
+Header bidding certainly has its perks, from assisting with page load speed to fully optimizing ad layout.

 For small to medium websites hitting 30,000 unique visitors per month, Newor Media is a great header bidding provider.
 They offer a pretty seamless transition and do a lot of the heavy lifting for the less tech-savvy.
 The company does not require exclusivity, meaning if you’d like to keep AdSense (or another network you’re fond of), they’ll work to integrate them into your stack.
 Publishers also benefit from the various services they provide, such as: